Helloisa22/Naruto-CardHouver/README.md

-# O mundo de Naruto
+# the world of Naruto

 My First project I decided use my sister's passion per naruto for explain about five countris Shinobi in two languages for trainning my english.🙂